simp/pupmod-simp-simp_apache/REFERENCE.md

 This class sets up apache.conf.

-@NOTE: If a parameter is not listed here then it is part of the standard Apache configuration set and the stock Apache documentation should be referenced.
+* **See also**
+The
+following parameters are referenced in the stock apache documentation

 #### Parameters